j2commerce/guide/troubleshooting-guide/troubleshooting-guide/troubleshooting-common-issues.md

 and go to Step 1.

-## HOWTO solve javascript conflict between some of RocketTheme templates and J2Store <a id="howto-solve-javascript-conflict-between-some-of-rockettheme-templates-and-j2store"></a>
+## HOWTO solve javascript conflict between some of RocketTheme templates and J2Store

 If you are using a RocketTheme template with the RokBox plugin, then you might have experienced a javascript conflict at the checkout steps.